cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 and naturally aligned.

 This operation produces one net new object.
-To justify this use of resources, callers are required to donate a slot key.
-The slot is consumed and all keys revoked.
+To justify this use of resources, callers are required to donate a :ref:`kor-slot` key.
+The Slot is consumed and all keys revoked.

 This operation destroys this object, revoking all keys.
 Keys to the new Memory objects representing the top and bottom halves are sent in the reply.
 The